Ericazzzzzz/Hybrid-Academic-Search-Engine/README.md

 - You do not use absolute paths (e.g., /content/filename.csv)

-- The Data/ folder is in the same directory as the script
+- The `Data/` folder is in the same directory as the script.
+The `Data/` folder includes:

----

-### 📂 Data Folder Structure
-The Data/ folder includes:

 | File                        | Description                                   |
 |----------------------------|-----------------------------------------------|